Zeta Global: History

 Zeta Global was founded by David A. Steinberg and former Apple Inc. CEO John Sculley in 2007 under the name 'XL Marketing'.
-The company changed its name to 'Zeta Interactive' in 2014, then again to 'Zeta Global' in October 2016.
+The company changed its name to Zeta Interactive in 2014, then again to 'Zeta Global' in October 2016.
 As of April 2017, Zeta had bought nine companies in the past nine years.
 In July 2015, the company raised $125 million from Blackstone's GSO Capital Partners to grow its business through the acquisition of data startup companies.

-In November 2013, Zeta acquired the Adchemy Actions division from ad tech firm Adchemy, as to incorporate their 'machine learning' based advertising platform.
-In January 2014, Zeta acquired Clicksquared, a Boston-based company that created 'The Hub', a SaaS-based, cross-channel campaign management platform.

-In late 2015, they acquired the customer relationship management division of eBay's Enterprise operation, in a deal which sources near the company said was worth $80–90 million.
-CEO Steinberg said that the deal "gets us a long way toward becoming the largest customer lifecycle management platform."
-In August 2016, they announced that they purchased the marketing automation tool 'Acxiom Impact' from marketing technology and services company Acxiom, in a deal which sources said was worth more than $50 million.
+In November 2013, Zeta acquired the Adchemy Actions division from ad tech firm Adchemy to incorporate their 'machine learning' based advertising platform.
+In January 2014, Zeta acquired Clicksquared, a Boston-based company that created 'The Hub,' a SaaS-based, cross-channel campaign management platform.
+In late 2015, they acquired the customer relationship management division of eBay's Enterprise operation in a deal which sources near the company said was worth $80–90 million.
+CEO Steinberg said the deal "gets us a long way toward becoming the largest customer lifecycle management platform."
+In August 2016, they announced that they had purchased the marketing automation tool 'Acxiom Impact' from marketing technology and services company Acxiom, in a deal which sources said was worth more than $50 million.